compphoto/MIDIntrinsics/README.md

 wget https://data.csail.mit.edu/multilum/multi_illumination_test_mip2_exr.zip
 wget https://data.csail.mit.edu/multilum/multi_illumination_train_mip2_exr.zip
 ```
-We provide a single albedo image for each scene, these can be downloaded [here]() or fetched via:
+We provide a single albedo image for each scene, these can be downloaded [here](https://1sfu-my.sharepoint.com/:f:/g/personal/ctc32_sfu_ca/EjZMBeiaFehHiRh0pBCNcDoBLA-e4g5prym4zjIfIiRCUA?e=UFNUsZ).
+Once downloaded the zip archive can be placed next to the extracted MID data and the albedo images can be extracted directly into the MID directory:structure:
 ```
-wget
+unzip midi_test_albedo -d multi_illumination_test_mip2_exr/
 ```

-The albedo images follow the same directory structure as the original dataset and can be unzipped into the proper directories.
 Since the albedo is computed from the tonemapped images, the shading images should be computed using the tonemapped images as well.
 We use the simple [tonemapping function](https://github.com/CCareaga/chrislib/blob/667ddf1853683cfcfa21c9fcc435b92b2487e9b1/chrislib/general.py#L437-L479) used by rendered datasets.
 The shading can be computed as:
 ```
 tm_scale = get_tonemap_scale(img)
 tm_img = (tm_scale * img).clip(0, 1)